branner-courses/angular_study/proangular/notes/config_chapter_01.md

  1. Code for the Freeman book is at http://www.apress.com/9781430264484, under the "Source Code/Downloads" tab.
 I did not see this at first and downloaded the prescribed versions of `angular.js` and `bootstrap.css` etc. from their own sites.

- 1. Current versions of code:
+ 1. Am on Mac OS 10.9.4.
+Node was freshly reinstalled using Homebrew.
+Current versions of code:

         $ npm version
         { http_parser: '1.0',